aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency-properties/set-properties/_index.md

 A: Visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) for community help, or consult the official documentation for detailed API references.

 ## Conclusion
-You now know **how to set currency**, how to **change currency** values, and how to **change currency symbol Java**‑style using Aspose.Tasks for Java.
+You now know **how to set currency code java**, how to **change currency** values, and how to **change currency symbol** using Aspose.Tasks for Java.
 These capabilities let you tailor cost data for global teams, generate locale‑specific reports, and keep your project files consistent across borders.

 ---

-**Last Updated:** 2025-12-04
+**Last Updated:** 2026-02-07
 **Tested With:** Aspose.Tasks for Java 24.11
 **Author:** Aspose